 3 Tips for Ranking With High Appraisal Comparables

-Though the appraiser will have already evaluated a list of similar properties in your city or town before arriving at your property, which they will use to form the bulk of their appraisal, there are still a few things you can do in the meantime to help increase your ranking with high comparable properties, including:
+The appraiser might have already evaluated a list of similar properties in your city or town before arriving at your property or they may do afterward.
+They will use this to form the bulk of their appraisal, there are still a few things you can do in the meantime to help increase your ranking with high comparable properties, including:

 - Minor Renovations – Reports show that minor renovations, such as wood floors, energy-efficient windows, a new garage door, an outdoor deck, and landscaping, can help increase the market value of your home.
 However, experts warn you should also know which renovations don’t add value, so you don’t waste money.

 You should also keep your receipts for any renovations, as well as take before and after photos of the additions and then present them to the appraiser, if they are not already documented in the county records, so that he or she can make the proper adjustments to your appraisal.

 - Tidy Up the Interior and the Exterior – A well-groomed property adds to its appeal, which makes the property look more valuable.
 On the other hand, a dingy, disorganized property can look washed out and aged beyond its years, which can decrease the value.

 Therefore, be sure the property’s exterior is neat and tidy and the yard is well trimmed before the appraiser arrives.
 Likewise, get rid of any clutter and wash away any dinginess indoors to help make your interior appear more modern to help add to its worth.